tobybear/Powershell-Tools-and-Toys/Command-and-Control/README.md

 This script will wait until it is called in the Telegram chat by it's host computer name (eg. DESKTOP-WG65HY).
 Then Click 'Enter Commands' or 'Options' to begin the session and accept commands from Telegram chat.

 During a connected session, A list of Modules can be accessed by typing 'options' in chat.
-Or you can use the chat to act simply as a reverse shell with standard powrshell commands.
+Or you can use the chat to act simply as a reverse shell with standard PowerShell commands.

 -----------------------------------------------------------------------------------------------------------------------------